Efficiency-fluctuation trade-offs in biomolecular assembly processes

 \subsection{Systems with asymmetric complex stoichiometry}

-The above results considered assembly processes in which the complex consists of exactly two subunits.
+So far we considered assembly processes in which the complex consists of exactly two subunits.
 However, protein complexes often contain multiple copies of individual subunits.
 For example, some ribosomal complexes are formed from subunits with 1:4 stoichiometry~\cite{Ma1981,Li2014}.
 Studies in bacteria suggest that in such cases, complex-forming proteins are synthesized at rates that are proportional to their stoichiometry in the complex~\cite{Li2014}.

-We thus next consider a class of assembly processes where the complex consists of $\delta_1$ copies of $X_1$, $\delta_2$ copies of $X_2$, and subunits are individually produced with rates in proportion to this stoichiometry:
+We thus next consider a class of assembly processes where the complex consists of $\delta_1$ copies of $X_1$, $\delta_2$ copies of $X_2$, and subunits are individually synthesized with rates in proportion to this stoichiometry: